-Archaeological monitoring was carried out at A Ground Cricket Pitch, Colchester during groundworks for a new artificial cricket wicket.
+Archaeological monitoring was carried out at B Ground and Abbey Field, Colchester during the excavation of postholes for a new gate and fencing, the removal of artificial turf from a hockey pitch and the removal of three hammerthrowing circles.
 Extensive archaeological investigations conducted in the area around the site over the past two decades have revealed nationally-significant archaeological remains, most notably the only known Roman circus in Britain.
-Despite being located in an archaeologically-sensitive area, however, no significant archaeological remains were encountered as groundworks did not penetrate beyond modern layers.
+Despite being located in an archaeologically-sensitive area, however, no archaeological remains were encountered.